 17. DISPUTES AND ARBITRATION

-17.1 In accordance with the principles set out in this Agreement, the Local Health Boards will seek to work cooperatively with each other as constituent members of the Joint Committee, with the Joint Committee as a whole, and with the EAS Team.
+17.1 In accordance with the principles set out in this Agreement, the Local Health Boards will seek to work cooperatively with each other as constituent members of the Joint Committee, with the Joint Committee as a whole, and with the EASC Team.
 Where there is an impasse which cannot be resolved by means of conciliation between appropriate individuals, then as a last resort the Chair will escalate to Welsh Government.
-Refer to Standing Order 1.1.4
+Refer to Standing Order 1.1.5

 18. CONCERNS